AlexanderGW/yata.bot/README.md

 ```
 tsc --watch
 ```

+## Todo
+- In-progress: JSON/YAML support for configurations
+- In-progress: Expand `Bot.setItem` and `Bot.getItem` storage interface (File, Memory, Redis, MongoDB, etc)
+- Scenario condition percentage values (changes from previous datapoints)
+- Cleanup `Helper` structure

+## Environment
+See `.env.example` for bot configuration options, and exchange API keys

+## Playbooks
+Bot instances can be configured using YAML templates called playbooks, stored in the `~/playbook/<name>.yml` directory.
+Replace `<name>` with actual template name.

+Run with `npm run playbook <name>` (with the YML extension)

+See `~/playbook/eth-btc-mockup.yml` for a very simple example playbook, which would sell bearish overbought and buy bullish oversold RSI conditions, on an ETH/BTC pair.

 ## Structure
 Here is a basic overview of how the bot is currently structured.
 Subject to change, as this project is still in development.